 SQCC Summer Arabic Language and Media (SALAM)

-Since 2009 SQCC has offered scholarships for study in Oman for advanced Arabic language students.
-The SQCC Summer Arabic Language and Media program (SQCC SALAM) has been held in Dhofar, Nizwa, and Muscat, and this year, Manah.
+Since 2009 SQCC has offered scholarships for study in Oman for intermediate and advanced Arabic language students.
+The SQCC Summer Arabic Language and Media program has been held in Dhofar, Nizwa, Muscat, and Manah.
 The program involves intensive Arabic language coursework in an immersive environment, as well as cultural components and trips around Oman.

-The Sultan Qaboos Cultural Center (SQCC) is delighted to announce its 2013 Summer Arabic Language and Media (SALAM) program, a fully-funded intensive Arabic language scholarship program.
+The Sultan Qaboos Cultural Center is delighted to announce its 2014 Summer Arabic Language and Media program, a fully-funded intensive Arabic language scholarship program.
 SQCC supports Arabic language study for students through its annual SALAM program.
 This intensive Arabic language program will allow students to gain a deeper knowledge of Arabic, while becoming familiar with Omani history and culture.

 Location: Manah, Oman at the Sultan Qaboos College for Teaching Arabic Language to Non-Native Speakers